Visit to a 1930s appliance show

 1929 ad for the Sears Water Witch Washer The Sears Toperator Washer designed by Henry Drefuss

 1929 (l.) and 1933 (r.)
-Sears Washers showing evolution to "modernity"
+Sears Washers Showing Evolution to "Modernity"

 Click the Ad to Enlarge It

 Sears also used a certain coyness in naming its refrigerators "Coldspot" -- compare this with "Hotpoint" discussed above.
+Over the years, Sears used Raymond Loewy (mentioned above) to keep their refrigerator line throughly modern:

 The other appliances shown are an ironer and a vacuum cleaner.
 We have an entire page devoted to irons and ironing with great details about Ironing machines.
 Please feel free to consult that page, should you want any more information about those devices.
 It suffices to say that even for Sears, these machines were for the homes of the relatively well-to do.
 And, you can be certain that they got streamlined very quickly.